Summary

 This blog explains MLM performance bonuses, including their types, benefits, and how to design effective bonus structures.
 It also highlights common challenges and practical solutions to help direct selling leaders motivate teams, increase sales, and drive sustainable business growth.

 In direct selling, commissions often get most of the attention.
-However, distributors experience the biggest pay jumps come from performance bonuses.
+However, distributors experience significant pay jumps from performance bonuses.
 These bonuses are designed to reward leaders who consistently hit targets such as team volume, rank advancement, retention, or leadership development.

 For dedicated MLM businesses, understanding and implementing performance bonuses isn’t optional.
 It helps you boost distributor retention, allows them to train their downline with clarity, and avoids their frustration of “almost qualifying” but missing by a small margin.